loft-sh/vcluster-rancher-operator/README.md

 *Downstream Client*

 The vCluster Rancher operator runs in Rancher's local cluster and watches clusters.management.cattle.io.
-When a cluster has not been seen by the handler before, it creates a client using the Rancher reverse proxy to talk to the downstream cluster.
-This is done by creating a token, if needed, for the user.management.cattle.io resource that is created during the Helm chart install.
-The token is then used to authenticate requests to the Rancher proxy.
+When a cluster has not been seen by the handler before, it creates a client with a token, using the Rancher reverse proxy to talk to the downstream cluster.

 *Rancher Cluster Creation*